mortezakowkabi/jcb-persian-documentation/053-Quick-Subform-Demonstration.md

 [00:00:00](https://www.youtube.com/watch?v=3j4xPQC4apI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)
 (_Click on these time links to see Youtube video_)

-I recently had this request on the Forum by Marco, regarding some help with subforms.
+I recently had this request on the Forum, regarding some help with subforms.

- "How to generate a subform itself from within JCB.
-Where to find the XML detail in relation to repeated subform fields in view.
-How the data of the subform is populated.
-How posted data of a subform is validated.
-[00:00:32](https://www.youtube.com/watch?v=3j4xPQC4apI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m32s) How data of a subform is processed and persisted.
-My assumption is that the above is done as part of JCB and would not require manual construction of xml files.
-I did googled but found an answer to no avail."
+ "How to generate a subform itself from within JCB?
+Where to find the XML detail in relation to repeated subform fields in view?
+How is the data of the subform populated?
+How is posted data of a subform validated?
+[00:00:32](https://www.youtube.com/watch?v=3j4xPQC4apI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m32s) How is data of a subform processed and persisted?
+My assumption is that the above is done as part of JCB and would not require manual construction of XML files.
+I did google but found an answer to no avail."

 At the moment we have only made tutorials about Repeatable Fields.
 [00:01:01](https://www.youtube.com/watch?v=3j4xPQC4apI&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h01m01s) Repeatable Fields as such has been discontinued.
 A tutorial about subforms has not been made yet.